Our specialist rental valuers and management team have put together answers in response to your frequently asked questions and concerns:

 (c) Electric Equipment (Safety) Regulations 1994

-This is probably one of the most important factors in letting a property and we can assure you that all reasonable steps are taken to research the prospective Tenants’ background to include instructing an independent credit reference company to make searches from bank, employers and previous Landlords.
+This is probably one of the most important factors in letting a property and we ensure that reasonable steps are taken to research the prospective Tenants’ background to include instructing an independent credit reference company to make searches from bank, employers and previous Landlords.

-If you decide that pets will be allowed, we require an additional £250 per deposit from the Tenant and at the end of the tenancy, your Tenant is asked to have the carpets professionally cleaned with pet neutralising and flea treatment products.
+If you decide that pets will be allowed, we will negotiate a premium of £25 per month ( additional to the agreed rental fee) from the Tenant.
+Your Tenant is asked to have the carpets professionally cleaned with pet neutralising and flea treatment products at the end of the tenancy.

-Yes.
-All Tenants have to pay a deposit equivalent to one and a half calendar month’s rent.
-For Managed Properties, we will register the deposit with The Dispute Service (TDS).
+Tenants pay a deposit equivalent to 5 weeks rent.
 The deposit will be returned to the Tenant(s) when they terminate the tenancy providing all the terms and conditions of the tenancy agreement have been met.
 Should there be any contravention of the Tenancy Agreement, the costs incurred are deducted from the deposit and only the balance is refunded to the Tenant(s).

 At Marchand Petit Estate Agents, we use Assured Shorthold Tenancy Agreements, individually drawn up to suit your needs and requirements.
 These are for a minimum fixed period of six months and are accepted in the courts of law and by all major building societies.